cesarsotovalero/cesarsotovalero.github.io/_posts/2021-6-5-the-fork-join-java-framework.md

 <figure class="jb_picture">
     <img src="https://cf.jare.io/?u=https://www.cesarsotovalero.net/img/posts/night_tree.jpeg"
-    alt="A decorated tree illuminating the night in Stockholm (not a three of threads)" longdesc="#c13e1390" />
+    alt="A decorated tree illuminating the night in Stockholm (not a tree of threads)" longdesc="#c13e1390" />
     <figcaption class="stroke">
-    &#169; A decorated tree illuminating the night in Stockholm (not a three of threads)
+    &#169; A decorated tree illuminating the night in Stockholm (it's not a tree of threads)
     </figcaption>
 </figure>